nabeelaqeel/SEM4/Network Security - WIC2002/Final.md

 # NTP
 - `Network Security v1.0 - Module 6.pptx`
+- a networking protocol designed to synchronize the clocks of computer systems across packet-switched, variable-latency data networks.
 - NTP networks use a hierarchical system of time sources.
 Each level in this hierarchical system is called a stratum.
 The stratum level is defined as the number of hop counts from the authoritative source
 - ![](../images/Screenshot%20from%202025-07-06%2011-58-03.png)
 - command